MIMO Channel Estimation using Score-Based Generative Models: Methods

-where the above also accounts for the variance of the added annealing noise.
-Finally, observe that the only unknown component in \eqref{eq:abstract_update} is now the score of $p_H \left( \mathbf{H} \right)$, evaluated at the current estimate.
+In practice, we also include an annealing term in the denominator of the above, as shown in Algorithm~\ref{alg:inference}.
+Finally, the only unknown component in \eqref{eq:abstract_update} is now the score of $p_H ( \mathbf{H} )$, evaluated at the current estimate.
 While this does not have a closed-form expression, we can leverage the score-based model $s_\theta$ trained using the procedure described in Section~\ref{sec:training}.
-This leads to the final channel estimation procedure in Algorithm~\ref{alg:sampling} and illustrated in Figure~\ref{fig:score}(b), where, additionally, at each noise level we perform $M = 3$ updates \cite{song2020improved}.
+This leads to the final channel estimation procedure in Algorithm~\ref{alg:sampling} and illustrated in Figure~\ref{fig:score_inference}, where, additionally, at each noise level we perform $M = 3$ updates \cite{song2020improved}.
+The update in \eqref{eq:abstract_update} can also be interpreted as a form of noisy, regularized gradient descent on the pilot consistency loss.